Kegetys/simagic-arduino-poc/README.md

 # Proof-of-concept Arduino project

-See "example" folder for an example proof-of-concept Arduino project for a rim that sends button presses to the base.
+See [simagic-poc](simagic-poc) folder for an example proof-of-concept Arduino project for a rim that sends button presses to the base.
 The pinout is for a Wemos D1 Mini microcontroller but all you really need is an nRF24 module correctly wired to the board so any Arduino or ESP board should be easy to make work.